Skip to content

 more convenient api with additional bells and whistles.
 For more

-information on how to use the inherited Tk
+information on how to use the inherited `Tk` methods, see the

 [tcl/tk documentation](https://tcl.tk/man/tcl8.6/TkCmd/wm.htm)